SSimon16/music-league-analysis/README.md

 ER Diagram of the database:
 ![ER Diagram of the database](https://github.com/SSimon16/music-league-analysis/blob/main/Images/ER-diagram.png)

-Note: players.csv is not uploaded publicly to keep players' identities private
+Note: players.csv is not uploaded publicly to keep players' identities private.

 ## Questions and Feedback
 Please contact Spencer Simon at spencersimon16@gmail.com with questions or feedback.